Tarun-500/frontend_interview_prepration/css_questions.md

 3. If you were interviewing a Senior Frontend Engineer for a FAANG company, what are the top 10 CSS topics you would test, and why?
 4. Design a CSS engine from scratch.
 5. How would you build the next generation of CSS?

----
-**Total questions: 463** (removed 5 exact duplicates from the original list of 446; added 22 missing questions on commonly-asked topics not previously covered.)